ShJavokhir/slop-score/README.md

 **Hardcode Analysis** - Identifies how much of the project relies on hardcoded values versus actual logic.

-**Originality Score** - Finds similar projects across the internet to determine if this is truly novel or the 47th todo app wrapper.

 ## Features

 - **Simple Search** - Paste a GitHub URL, get instant analysis